-What does adolescent bullying look like?
+What does teenage bullying look like?

 Bullying is when your child deliberately and repeatedly upsets, frightens, threatens or hurts someone or someone’s property, reputation or social status.
-Bullying in adolescence often goes undetected and is generally less physical than bullying in younger children.

 - bullying behind someone’s back – for example, playing nasty jokes, spreading rumours, or encouraging peers to exclude someone

-Signs your child is bullying
+Signs your child might be bullying

 None of these signs means your child is definitely bullying.
 But you might want to talk to your child to find out if he’s been having any problems getting along with other children at school.